Jared Golden: Political positions

-Golden is a Blue Dog Democrat.
+Golden is a conservative Blue Dog Democrat.
 He has advocated what he calls "progressive conservatism" and was described as an "obstinate independent" by Axios.
-Golden states that he hasn't attended a Democratic caucus meeting since October 2021 which his spokesperson explained by saying that it's because he is "the most independent member of his party in the House" so he "has little need" to attend those meetings.
+Golden stated in 2024 that he had not attended a Democratic caucus meeting since October 2021, which his spokesperson explained by saying that it's because he is "the most independent member of his party in the House" so he "has little need" to attend those meetings.